Azure/azure-saas/src/Saas.Identity/Saas.IdentityProvider/deployment/readme.md

 ## What if something goes wrong?

-In most cases, if something goes wrong along the way, all you need to do is run the script again and it will skip the parts that have already been completed and re-try the parts that have not.
+It should happen, but it does.
+In most cases, if something goes wrong along the way, all you'll need to do is to run the script again and it will skip the parts that have already been completed and re-try the parts that have not.

-> Tip: If something goes wrong with the App Registrations, try deleting them and then run the script again.
-Please be aware that when you dele an App Registration it will move to `Deleted applications` and you will have to delete the registration once more to fully with `Delete permanently` to fully purge it.
+> Tip #1: If something goes wrong with for instance the the App Registrations, try deleting all of them (or at least the one that is not correct) and then run the script again.
+Doing so will recreate the app registrations.
 >
+> Tip #2: Please be aware that when you dele an App Registration it will move to `Deleted applications` and you will have to delete the deleted registration too using `Delete permanently` to fully purge it.
+>
-> Tip: In fact, deleting an entity and then running the script again is a general suggestion for if you want to make changes.
+> Tip #3: Deleting an entity and then running the script again is a general a good suggestion for if you want to make changes.
 The script is designed with resilience in mind.

 If the script fails you may use the logs to investigate the issue.
 The logs are found in the [log](./log) directory in the project root.
 Every time the script is run a new folder with the time/date of the event is created.
 Inside this folder the `config.json` manifest file is stored twice.
 Once as it looks in the beginning of the script run and once who it looks at the end.
 The `config.json` manifest is an important file, if you need to run the script again.

-> Tip: The `config.json`and the logs both excluded from the any git commit made on the project as defined in `.gitignore`.
+> Tip : The `config.json`and the logs are both excluded from the any git commit made on the project as defined in `.gitignore`.
 This is done for both practical reasons and security reasons.
-However, each time you run the script, both the logs and the configuration files are uploaded and stored in an Azure Storage Account that the script creates in you Azure Resource Group.
+However, each time you run the script, both the logs and the configuration files are uploaded and stored in an Azure Storage Account in you Azure Resource Group.

 ## Now what?